-Advisor – Mr. Oretga
+Advisor – Mr. Jeffrey

 Anime refers to a popular style of animation that originated and continues to be practiced in Japan.
-Like any entertainment medium, the story lines represent most major genres of fiction.
+Like any entertainment medium, the storylines represent most major genres of fiction.
 Anime is broadcast on television, distributed on media such as DVD and VHS, and included in video games.
 Additionally, some are produced as full-length motion pictures.
-Anime often draws influence from manga (comic books), light novels, and other cultures.
+Anime often draws influence from the manga (comic books), light novels, and other cultures.
 Some anime storylines have been adapted into live action films and television series.
 Anime Club meets once a week after school to watch different styles of Anime each week.
 All are welcome to attend.

-Advisors – Mr. Walsh / Mr. Ortega
+Advisors – Mr. Scott

 Bass Fishing Club

 The Glenbard West Bass Fishing Club is an outdoor club that meets once or twice a month throughout the year.
 In the spring, 2-4 members of the club will be chosen to represent the school in the IHSA State Series to qualify for the State Championship Tournament at Carlyle Lake the first weekend in May.
 Practices and tryouts will be held in the spring, but members are expected to come to meetings throughout the year and participate in other outings and volunteer opportunities.

 Best Buddies is a nation-wide program that establishes one-on-one pairing of students to enhance individuals with special needs and a “peer buddy” in both their abilities to: 1) build friendships, 2) develop social skills, 3) gain self-confidence, and 4) to become leaders.
 Meetings are the 1st and 3rd Wednesday of every month in the cafeteria.